DrakirL/DrakirL.github.io/p10/class/knight.md

 ???

 ### Level 2: Quickdraw
-You can use 1 Action on your turn to stow a weapon you're wielding and draw a different weapon.
-If a weapon drawn this way has the "Loaded (X)" property, you may properly use it to make a Martial Attack as part of the same Action.
+You can use 1 Action on your turn to stow a weapon you're wielding, draw a different weapon, and make a Martial Attack properly using the drawn weapon.

 ## Knight Subclass: Banneret
 THEME: Lead armies across scarred battlefields with the song of hope and volition in their hearts.